pirovc/genome_updater/README.md

 ## Parameters:

-	genome_updater v0.1.2 by Vitor C. Piro (vitorpiro@gmail.com, http://github.com/pirovc)
+	genome_updater v0.1.3 by Vitor C. Piro (vitorpiro@gmail.com, http://github.com/pirovc)

-	 -g Organism group [archaea, bacteria, fungi, human (also contained in vertebrate_mammalian), invertebrate, metagenomes (only genbank), other (synthetic genomes - only genbank), plant, protozoa, vertebrate_mammalian, vertebrate_other, viral (only refseq)] or taxid:[species taxids]
+	 -g Organism group (one or more comma-separated entries) [archaea, bacteria, fungi, human (also contained in vertebrate_mammalian), invertebrate, metagenomes (only genbank), other (synthetic genomes - only genbank), plant, protozoa, vertebrate_mammalian, vertebrate_other, viral (only refseq)].
+Example: archaea,bacteria or Species level taxids (one or more comma-separated entries).
+Example: species:622,562 or Any level taxids - lineage will be generated (one or more comma-separated entries).
+Example: taxids:620,649776

 	 -d Database [genbank, refseq]
 		Default: refseq
 	 -c RefSeq Category [all, reference genome, representative genome, na]
 		Default: all
 	 -l Assembly level [all, Complete Genome, Chromosome, Scaffold, Contig]
 		Default: all
 	 -f File formats [genomic.fna.gz,assembly_report.txt, ... - check ftp://ftp.ncbi.nlm.nih.gov/genomes/all/README.txt for all file formats]
 		Default: assembly_report.txt

 	 -a Download the current version of the Taxonomy database (taxdump.tar.gz) -k Just check for updates, keep current version
-	 -i Just fix files based on the current version, do not look for updates -x Delete any extra files inside the output folder -m Check md5 (after download only)
+	 -i Fix or recover files based on the current version or external file (assembly_summary.txt), do not look for updates -x Delete any extra files inside the output folder -m Check md5 (after download only)